PedroAugustoRamalhoDuarte/pay-asaas/README.md

 The goal for the first implementation is to support the following features:

-- [ ] Customer creation
+- [x] Customer creation
-- [ ] Make a payment with PIX
+- [x] Make a payment with PIX
-- [ ] Support basic webhooks needed for the payment process
+- [x] Support basic webhooks needed for the payment process

+Following features will be implemented in the future and I will be happy to receive contributions:

+- [ ] Pix QRCode sync
+- [ ] Credit Cards
+- [ ] Subscriptions

 ## Installation